harshwvy/SQL-HackerRank-Solutions/README.md

 1. All SQL Hackerrank Challenges solutions.
-2. Those are written in MySQL.
+2. Codes are written in MySQL.